messDiv/MESS/docs/tutorial_cli.rst

 Lines starting with ``$`` indicate a command that should be executed in a terminal connected to the cluster, for example by copying and pasting the text into your terminal.
-Elements in code cells surrounded by angle brackets (e.g. ) are variables that need to be replaced by the user.
+Elements in code cells surrounded by angle brackets (e.g. ``<mystuffs>``) are variables that need to be replaced by the user.
 All lines in code cells beginning with ## are comments and should not be copied and executed.
 All other lines should be interpreted as output from the issued commands.

 .. code:: bash